altaris/docker-texlive/README.md

     - `-l $WORKING_DIR/$PROJECT_NAME.ilg`
 * `MAKEINDEX` (default: none): Builds index using the indicated compiler.
 If the value is `yes`, then `makeindex` is used.
 If none is specified, this step is skipped.
 * `WORKING_DIR` (default: `/tmp/tex`): Directory where auxiliary files are written.
 If value is `no`, then this variable is set to the directory of `$FILE`.

-# TODOs

-- [X] Better script for build sequences
-- [X] Separate build files from source files
-- [ ] Put build files in a temporary volume
-- [X] Use environment variables to tweak build